AMS-Data-G13/AMS-Data-G13.github.io/_pages/assignment-3.md

 |  1011 TE | 21    |
 |  1015 HJ | 20    |

+We can see that 1052 CH appears 175 times far more than any other postcode.
+Next we will look at which addresses are at 1052 CH.

 ### 4.Try to cross reference the data from the AirBnB dataset with the BBGA.
 Can you figure out if all apartments of AirBnB are designated as housing?
 Which number of apartments are not rented out all the time but are also used as normal housing?